Frog Swap

 Why we like this activity

 • It’s fun!
-Students enjoy the puzzle and playing with the frogs.
+Students enjoy trying to solve the different challenges.

 • It helps to develop algorithmic reasoning.